 How To Get an Employment-Based Immigrant Visa

-The employment category is divided into five preferences.
+The employment-based preference category is divided into five.
 Therefore, you need to be eligible under one of the categories to qualify for an employment-based immigrant visa.
 If you need assistance, contact an immigration visas lawyer for further consultations.

 Employment-Based Immigrant Visa Categories

 The United States typically makes approximately 140,000 employment-based immigrant visas available each fiscal year for employment-based immigrants under the provision of U.S. immigration law.
 However, there are certain qualities that one must possess to be eligible to work in the United States permanently.